About a Girl (Nirvana song): Lyrics

-According to Chad Channing, the band's Bleach-era drummer, Cobain didn't have a title for the song when he first brought it into the studio.
+According to Chad Channing, the band's Bleach-era drummer, Cobain did not have a title for the song when he first brought it into the studio.
 When asked what it was about, Cobain replied, "It's about a girl."

 The "girl" was Tracy Marander, Cobain's then-girlfriend, with whom he lived at the time.
 The lyrics address the couple's fractured relationship, caused by Cobain's refusal to get a job, or to share cleaning duties at their apartment, which housed many of his pets.
 During arguments on the subject, Cobain occasionally threatened to move into his car, at which point Marander would usually relent.
 Cobain never told Marander that he had written "About a Girl" for her.
 In the 1998 Nick Broomfield documentary Kurt and Courtney, Marander revealed that she only found out after reading Michael Azerrad's 1993 Nirvana biography, Come as You Are: The Story of Nirvana.